My name is Jeff Boller, and this blog is about my adventures in animated computer graphics filmmaking.

 When I was working on The Simple Carnival’s final album, Smitten, I thought, “Instead of creating one music video to promote the album, wouldn’t it be interesting if there was a music video for each song on the album?”

 Attempting to answer that question changed the course of my life.

-Through making animated music videos, I discovered the pleasure of daydreaming something, working really hard for a year (or more) to turn that daydream into a short film, sharing that film with an audience, and — to paraphrase Kermit the Frog — making thousands of people happy.
-It’s a high like nothing else I’ve experienced.
+Through making animated music videos, I discovered the pleasure of daydreaming something, working really hard for a year (or more) to turn that daydream into a short film, sharing that film with an audience, and — to paraphrase Kermit the Frog in The Muppet Movie — making lots of people happy.
 I love being able to transport people with film, just like so many filmmakers have done with me when I’m in the audience.

 I live in Pittsburgh, PA, which is a terrific city for computers.
-But it’s not so terrific for CG filmmaking.
-There’s just not the sheer number of people doing this sort of thing in Pittsburgh as there are in, say, Los Angeles.
+However, when it comes to CG animation, there’s just not the sheer number of people doing this sort of thing here as there are in, say, Los Angeles or Toronto.
 So while filmmaking is supposed to be a collaborative process, for the time being it’s a lot like the music recordings I did — I’m playing pretty much all of the parts out of necessity.
 And that’s what you’ll be seeing on this blog — me attempting to play all the parts in a CG filmmaking pipeline, and sharing what I learn along the way.

 If you like reading about what goes into creating CG films on a shoestring budget, or if you simply want to gawk at someone attempting to juggle a hundred things at once, I hope you’ll find the content here entertaining and inspiring.

 You can reach me via LinkedIn or e-mail me at jeff [at] sundriftproductions.com.